 Good news for La Tartine in the 21st century — the dark, somewhat ominous interior was completely done over in the last decade, ridding it of the aged and stained molding and renovating walls, floors, and ceilings.
 Luckily the black marble-topped bar with gold Second Empire details was saved and restored.
 More wine-bar than bistro, La Tartine now receives solid reviews as a place where you can enjoy a good glass with a decent meal, including house speciality charcuteries, hefty salads, and daily specials.

-This old-fashioned mecca has quite the following.
+This old-fashioned mecca has quite a following.
 Given that its house specialties are canard aux pruneaux (wine-braised duck with prunes) and ris de veau grand mére (veal sweetbreads long-simmered in a cream sauce) we can see why.
 Although it's on the banks of the Seine, in the middle of Paris (just a few doors down from Cafe Louis Philippe), when you're inside you feel like you might be in a small provincial town.
 The decor is decidedly countryside with a hodgepodge of farming objets like a handmade pitchfork, burnished copper pots, and a small model of an oxcart.
 In contrast, two lavish crystal chandeliers light a room filled wooden tables set with white linen.

 In the heart of the Marais, between the Place des Vosges and Quai des Célestins, Aux Vins des Pyrènèes has been a Parisian institution since 1905.
 It all started with a clever engineer from the Catalan area in Southern France who made his fortune in the wine trade with an invention that prevented wine from oxidizing.
 With cash in hand, he opened a warehouse, a wine cellar, and a bistro — stocking it with favorite wines from his region in the Pyrènèes.
 The bistro stayed in the family, who lived upstairs for three generations.